Validity and Power of Heavy-Tailed Combination Tests under Asymptotic Dependence: Simulations

 \subsection{Empirical Validity}

 We first investigate how the type-I error of the heavy-tailed combination test varies with both the transformation parameter $\gamma$ and with the dependence structure among the p-values near $0$.
 Specifically, we generate $(1-P_1,\dots, 1-P_n)$ under the global null from two families of copulas: the survival Clayton copula and the multivariate $t$ copula.
-For the survival Clayton copula, we vary the generator parameter $\alpha$ to induce different levels of dependence, such that the pairwise Kendall’s $\tau = \alpha / (2 + \alpha)$ ranges from $0.05$ to $0.95$ in increments of $0.05$, following the relationship given in \citet[Table 7.5]{mcneil2015quantitative}.
+For the survival Clayton copula, we vary the generator index $\theta$ to induce different levels of dependence, such that the pairwise Kendall’s $\tau = \theta / (2 + \theta)$ ranges from $0.05$ to $0.95$ in increments of $0.05$, following the relationship given in \citet[Table 7.5]{mcneil2015quantitative}.
 For the multivariate $t$ copula, we fix the degrees of freedom at $\nu = 5$ and specify the scale matrix $\Sigma$ with unit diagonal entries and a common off-diagonal correlation $\rho$.
 To vary the pairwise Kendall’s $\tau$ from $0.05$ to $0.95$, we use the transformation $\rho = \sin(\pi \tau / 2)$, as given in \citet[Section 3.1]{demarta2005t}.
 In all settings, we fix the combination test weights at $\omega_i = 1$.
-We consider two classes of transformation function $F$: the truncated $t$ distribution (truncated below $0.1$ percentile) and the Pareto distribution, both of which can have varying $\gamma$.
+We consider two classes of transformation function $F$, both with varying $\gamma$: the truncated $t$ distribution with $\gamma =\nu$ degrees of freedom (defined analogously to the truncated Cauchy in \Cref{exmp:truncated_cauchy}, truncated below the $0.1$ percentile) and the Pareto distribution with shape parameter $\gamma$.
 We compare four values of $\gamma$: $0.3$, $0.6$, $1.0$, and $1.2$, where $\gamma = 1$ corresponds to the truncated Cauchy combination test and the harmonic mean p-value introduced in \Cref{exmp:truncated_cauchy} and \Cref{exmp:harmonic_mean}.
 For benchmarking, we also include the Bonferroni test and the Half-Cauchy combination test (HCCT) proposed by \citet{liu2025heavily}.
 Each configuration is replicated $10^7$ times to estimate the empirical scaled Type-I error, defined as the empirical type-I error divided by the nominal level $\alpha$.